Automatic.css (ACSS) vs. Core Framework

 • Columns – Creates automatically responsive columnized content that flows dynamically from one column to another.
 Includes utilities for gaps and ruled columns.

-• Forms – Light and dark form classes that style WS Forms and Fluent Forms in seconds.
+• Forms – Light and dark form classes that style WS Forms, Fluent Forms and Bricks Form element in seconds.
 Fully customizable from the dashboard.
 More forms integrations are being added as we speak.

 • Breakouts – Allow you to break any content out from its parent container to varying degrees, including full-bleed.
 Very useful in a variety of layout situations.